 Warm weather is on the way, y’all.
 Embrace the blossoming flowers, sunlit brunches, and open-air happy hours while temperature allows.
-Read on to discover our top 75 things to do in Houston this April!
+Read on to discover our top 50 things to do in Houston this April!

-- Candlelight: A Tribute To Queen And More
+- Candlelight: A Tribute to Adele

-- Candlelight: A Tribute To Coldplay
+- Candlelight: A Tribute to Coldplay

 While the city is more reminiscent of an urban jungle, there does lay lush pockets of flora manifested in parks, trails, and gardens.
 Discover Houston’s tiny pockets of Eden this season at these 10 gorgeous Houston gardens.